nelsonmic/we-japa-currecny-exchnage-project-team-h-/ReadMe.md

 We encountered issues while working on this project.
 Issues such as:

 - coming up with a UI for the project
-- Geting an API that does not have a base currency
 - coming up with a logic to make the work effective

 ## Contributing to this project